Skip to content

 Example:

-houmao-mgr agents gateway attach --agent-name local --gateway-tui-stale-active-recovery-seconds 10
+houmao-mgr agents single --agent-name local gateway attach --gateway-tui-stale-active-recovery-seconds 10

-houmao-mgr agents gateway attach --agent-name local --gateway-tui-final-stable-active-recovery-seconds 30
+houmao-mgr agents single --agent-name local gateway attach --gateway-tui-final-stable-active-recovery-seconds 30

 Foreground attach rules: